Scale3-Labs/langtrace-recipes/langtrace-features/datasets/datasets.md

 Datasets are crucial for evaluations.
 To run evaluations in Langtrace, you must first create a dataset.

+This playbook demonstrates how to create Datasets and the different ways to to add data to datasets on Langtrace.

 ### 1. Login into Langtrace.ai and create a dataset

 ![dataset](../assets/create_dataset.png)